celia-brt/canva-reviews-analysis/README.md

   proxy — no official release dates available
 - **English only:** scraper filtered for English reviews — non-English user feedback not captured

+---

+## 👩‍💻 About me and this project

+I'm Celia Breteau, a marketing insights professional transitioning into data analytics.
+After 2 years analysing audience profiles and consumer behaviour across 6 industry sectors, I wanted to bring that business instinct into a more technical skillset.

+This project was built because I genuinely wanted to understand what real users think of Canva — not just the headline rating, but the frustration behind it.
+Understanding customer needs has always been at the core of my work, and data is just a more precise way to do it.